cube-drone/tenver/drone_ver.md

 That is really more of a comment than a question.

-### I hear TenVer is good.
-Why shouldn't I use that?

-[TenVer](http://tenver.org) is a different standard for versioning that is incompatible with Drone-Ver and therefore sorely lacking.

 ### What about SemVer?
 Isn't that a practical, no-nonsense standard?

 [SemVer](http://semver.org)?
 Never heard of it.